 As described, I would have preferred to go to Alishan on our own and stay the night as it would have given us the most freedom to explore the area.
 However, going on an organized day tour solves a lot of logistical problems which is a big reason why we decided to book this tour with KKday.

 They offer a few Alishan tours from Chiayi but we chose this one because it included a bento box lunch in Fenqihu.
-It costs NTD 1,999 per person and comes with lunch, entrance fees, and transportation during the tour.
+It comes with lunch, entrance fees, and transportation during the tour.
 It doesn’t come with a guide so you’ll be left to explore on your own at every stop, which we preferred.
 You can book it on KKday.

 If you’re coming from a different city in Taiwan or would like to book a different tour from Chiayi, then you can search through KKday’s list of Alishan Forest tours.
 Some include overnight stays.

 Chiayi Forest Railway Garage Park